 Both IPF and COPD benefit from early diagnosis.
 Overall, IPF has a very poor prognosis, with an average survival time of only two to three years after diagnosis.
 But some people live longer and early treatment can help extend your life.
 COPD is treatable, with better results if you catch it early.
 Survival times vary, depending on the severity of the disease, your general health, and your history of smoking.

-According to the Centers for Disease Control and Prevention, COPD is the third leading cause of death in the United States.
+According to the , COPD is the third leading cause of death in the United States.
 IPF, although rare, is ranked as “seventh on a list of fatal malignancies” according to a 2015 review article.

 The cause of IPF is unknown and the course of the disease is not predictable.
 In contrast, about 90 percent of COPD cases are caused by smoking and the course of the disease is well studied.
 IPF is often not diagnosed until permanent lung scarring is present.
 Many people with COPD have only mild symptoms and aren’t diagnosed until their disease has progressed further.